Triangular arrangements on the projective plane: Weak combinatorics

-Another argument can be used to establish the freeness: the $12$ inner triple points are distributed as a partition $3+3+3+3$ along the vertical lines and $3+3+3+3$ along the horizontal lines but $2+3+4+3$ along the diagonal (this means that this example is very closed to have the same combinatorics than the non free case: indeed in the following example we'll see that the partition along vertical, horizontal and diagonal lines is always $3+3+3+3$); thanks to \cite[Theorem 3.1]{WY}, the bundle restricted to the line containing only $2$ inner triple points has the splitting $(7,7)$ which proves the freeness according to \cite[Corollary 2.12]{EF}.
+Another argument can be used to establish the freeness: the $12$ inner triple points are distributed as a partition $3+3+3+3$ along the vertical lines and $3+3+3+3$ along the horizontal lines but $2+3+4+3$ along the diagonal (this means that this example is very close to having the same combinatorics as the non-free case: indeed, in the following example we will see that the partition along vertical, horizontal and diagonal lines is always $3+3+3+3$).
+Thanks to \cite[Case 2.2]{WY}, the bundle restricted to the line containing only two inner triple points has the splitting $(7,7)$.
+Indeed, along the chosen diagonal line, the others cut out eight points with multiplicities $(5,2,2,1,1,1,1,1)$.
+The obtained splitting type implies the freeness according to \cite[Corollary 2.12]{EF}.